 What’s even more alarming is that we controlled all other mortgage-related variables by assuming no private mortgage insurance (PMI), no HOA fees, no home insurance, etc. We did this to highlight the benefit of putting down a larger mortgage, but it’s a good point worth noting: as a home buyer, you will face many costs outside of just the loan principal and interest.
 Home insurance is very common, and so are property taxes.

 Another considerable cost that the second two couples will face is private mortgage insurance, or PMI.
 Buyers who put down less than 20% must pay it because it protects the lender should you default on the loan.
+Removing PMI is relatively straightforward but it’s still something to consider.
 Thus, in conclusion, not only will the second two couples pay many thousands more in interest, but they will also pay much more in PMI costs.
 Nevertheless, the good news is that, as of December 2019, private mortgage insurance is fully tax deductible.

 5. Changing your credit score before closing